maxwjoe/Eagle/README.md

 ## About

 Eagle provides a simple solution for unit testing both C and C++ code.
 It is written entirely in C and has no dependencies outside of the C standard library.
-Eagle features an easy to use API and a minimal setup process making it quick and easy to test either C or C++.
+Eagle features an easy to use API and a minimal setup process making it quick and easy to start testing.

 ## Setup